danielba777/my-slides-ai/README.md

 2. Tag the release (optional) – `git tag -a vX.Y.Z -m "Release notes"`.
 3. Deploy using the production pipeline.
 4. Announce the release and archive the associated work items.

----

-By sticking to this workflow, we keep `main` stable, ensure both `daniel` and `artur` stay in sync, and make it easy to understand who is responsible for each change.
-Happy shipping! 👍

-// pnpm Bug Fix